 I made a few changes to my version of an aguas frescas because the typical description makes me think of diluted fruit juice with added sugar, or horror of horrors, the Oros we were given as kids.
 As far as possible I try to limit adding sugar to food and drink (except cakes and desserts of course) and prefer to sweeten with honey or stevia, if required.

 I love green tea and drink at least 6 cups per day, so instead of iced water I used iced green tea with hints of peach and apricot.
-I replaced the ice cubes with iced orange juice cubes and added just a touch of stevia and lime juice to counterbalance the flavors.
+You may replace the ice cubes with iced orange juice cubes and add just a touch of honey or stevia and lime juice to balance the flavors.

 Mango and orange aguas frescas